 I’ve always wanted to use wall decals in my home because it looks so simple, instant wall decor!
 Unfortunately our walls in New Mexico are textured and it’s basically impossible to stick wall decals on them and have them stay in place.
+Try my tutorial on how to make your own DIY wall photo tree!

 By upcycling materials around my home from previous projects and some good dollar store finds, I was able to design my own elegant photo tree and I love how it turned out!